-In his NEH capacity, he served in an ex officio capacity on numerous boards for federally funded organizations, including the Woodrow Wilson International Center for Scholars, the American Folklife Center at the Library of Congress, and the National Security Education Board.
+In his NEH capacity, he served in an ex officio capacity on numerous boards for federally funded organizations, including the Woodrow Wilson International Center for Scholars, and the American Folklife Center at the Library of Congress.

 A member of American Mensa, he completed his B.S. in English at Vanderbilt University and M.A. in Southern Studies at the University of Mississippi.
 During graduate school, he worked part-time in several editorial positions, including as Head Writer of SouthVine newspaper, Senior Editor of CrossRoads: A Journal of Southern Culture, and Editorial Assistant of the Mississippi Folklore Registrar.

 His professional career has been spent at six institutions: Mercer University (1994–1996), Millsaps College (1997–2003), National Endowment for the Arts (2003–2011), University of Virginia (2011–2016), National Endowment for the Humanities (2017–2021), and Mississippi Valley State University ((2021–present).